 13 inches is the most common size of laptop to buy, andis the best pick.
 It manages to pack tons of power and battery life into a tiny chassis that’s built well and looks great.
 The XPS 13 isn’t alone, though.

-We’ve reviewed well over four hundred laptops in the hunt of the best, carefully benchmarking and testing all the most important aspects of each.
+We’ve reviewed well over four hundred laptops in our hunt for the best, carefully benchmarking and testing all the most important aspects of each.
 While the Dell XPS 13 is the best, we’ve included five other options that fill out the selection for other subcategories that are worthy of your consideration.

 The best 13-inch laptops at a glance: